7 migrants arrested in NYC robbery pattern, officials say

 "It doesn't matter if a person is a migrant, asylum or if the person is a long-term New Yorker.
 You break the law, it'll be investigated, and it will be handled by our criminal justice system," Mayor Eric Adams said.
 "You should not be allowed to walk the streets of the city of New York if you are committing any form of criminal behavior that's impacting the quality of life of New Yorkers."

-The arrests went down in the alleged ringleader's apartment at Bronx Park East near Adee Avenue at around 5:30 a.m.
-The ringleader is still at large, police said.
+The arrests went down in the apartment of Victor Parra, the alleged ringleader, at Bronx Park East near Adee Avenue at around 5:30 a.m.
+Parra is still at large, police said.

 "So in recent months, a wave of migrant crime has washed over our city.
 But by no means do the individuals committing these crimes represent the vast number of people coming to New York to build a better life.
 But they are, nonetheless, preying on New Yorkers and making our city less safe," NYPD Commissioner Edward Caban said.